 innovation and talent are particularly relevant in today's fast-paced economy.

 A second discussion was at the Research Money event "Breaking Through the Status Quo: Scaling Canada's Innovation Game" held at the National Arts Centre in Ottawa.
 The two-day event brought together leaders in industry and government that are breaking new ground in innovation to share new processes, business models, and innovation strategies that create new wealth and societal benefits from knowledge.
-Among those who attended, Carl joined senior executives from Polytechnics Canada, First Nations Technology Council, Turner Fleischer Architects Inc., and Technology Access Centre for Aerospace & Manufacturing in a panel discussion to discuss agility and growth in industry and the skills needed to create sustainable and scalable organizations.
+Among those who attended, I joined senior executives from Polytechnics Canada, First Nations Technology Council, Turner Fleischer Architects Inc., and Technology Access Centre for Aerospace & Manufacturing in a panel discussion to discuss agility and growth in industry and the skills needed to create sustainable and scalable organizations.

 - Ensure that initial digital transformation initiatives are simple but valuable to demonstrate impact and obtain feedback;